 In Canada, there are millions of adults living with diabetes.
 Those people are at increased risk of developing chronic wounds and infections due to complications like lesions and ulcers.
 Embecta, which manufactures and distributes other diabetes-related products like insulin delivery devices, said partnering with NanoTess broadens the scope of care for the millions of people who have diabetes.
 “Because people with diabetes often have related conditions…it’s helpful when the pharmacies and healthcare providers that supply their insulin injection devices can also provide them with access to new treatments like NanoSALV,” said Jennifer Spearen, the VP general manager for Embecta Canada.

-Since being authorized by Health Canada, NanoSALV has been incorporated into treatment plans by both Alberta Health Services and the BC Provincial Health Services Authority.
+Since being authorized by Health Canada, NanoSALV has been adopted by both the BC Provincial Health Services Authority, and Alberta Health Services (AHS).
+It was also added to the Alberta Drug Benefit List in 2025.

 BetaKit’s Prairies reporting is funded in part by YEGAF, a not-for-profit dedicated to amplifying business stories in Alberta.